How to Lead a Remote Team: The Complete Guide

 Establishing a Rhythmic and Coherent Engagement Calendar

-The most effective method relies on three types of rituals: weekly team meetings, regular individual check-ins, and daily or weekly moments of conviviality to recreate informality, as Hervé Coudière reminds us in his method for re-motivating remote teams.
+The most effective method relies on three types of rituals: weekly team meetings, regular individual check-ins, and daily or weekly convivial moments to recreate the informal, as Hervé Coudière reminds us in his method on remotivating remote teams.

 Keep It Simple and Repeatable

 The weekly collective check-in must remain useful.
-If it becomes a status update that everyone could have consulted in Asana, Trello, or Notion, it loses its value.
-I recommend a short format with three blocks.
+If it becomes a status reading that everyone could have consulted in Asana, Trello, or Notion, it loses its value.
+I recommend a short format, with three blocks.
 What is progressing.
 What is blocking.
 What requires a decision.

 The individual check-in should not become a mini project update.
 It’s the place where activity is followed, of course, but also where weariness, relational tensions, doubts, and disengagement signals are detected.
 At a distance, this meeting replaces part of what the manager used to perceive effortlessly.

-Finally, moments of conviviality do not need to be spectacular.
-A virtual coffee without an agenda, a dedicated Teams or Slack channel for light exchanges, a quick end-of-week quiz, or a collective question of the day are often enough to maintain a relational fabric.
+Finally, convivial moments do not need to be spectacular.
+A casual video coffee without an agenda, a dedicated Teams or Slack channel for light exchanges, a quick end-of-week quiz, or a collective question of the day are often enough to maintain a relational fabric.

 Teams engage when the rhythm is predictable and when each ritual has a clear function.
 They tire when everything feels like just another meeting.